StephanGocht/VeriPB/README.rst

     i [C: ConstraintId] cnf [D: DIMACS style clause]

-Verify that C implies D, i.e. it is possible to derive D from C by adding literal axioms.
+Verify that C syntactically implies D, i.e. it is possible to derive D from C by adding literal axioms.

 (j) implies and add
 ---